nikhil0597/nikhil0597.github.io/_pages/about.md

   - /about.html
 ---

-Hi there!
-Welcome to my webpage!
+Hi!
 I am an applied mathematics researcher working on numerical methods for hyperbolic conservation laws.

 Currently, I am a postdoctoral researcher in the research group of [Prof. Christian Klingenberg](https://ifm.mathematik.uni-wuerzburg.de/~klingen/index.html) at the [University of Würzburg](https://www.uni-wuerzburg.de/en/university/), Germany, where I work on high order finite-volume methods for conservation laws.